heokyeol/Introduction-to-visual-media-programing---Final/README.md

 - So, you have to block low scores!

   <img width="200" alt="스크린샷 2023-12-27 09 36 31" src="https://github.com/heokyeol/Introduction-to-visual-media-programing---Final/assets/70618615/30d8d9e5-89d6-433d-aa73-68fd431e367d">
+- But you can't erase the wall, so do not block A+ and press spacebar carefully!
 - Or, you can diffence by eat the score by self, but that's cheeting.
 So your HP descreas.
 Do this only in emergency!